 Javier Celaya is a speaker in the Frankfurt Conference focus on audio on October 15.
 Read more about it in our coverage here.

-More from us on audiobooks is here, more on subscription is here, more on Spain is here, and more from us on the coronavirus COVID-19 pandemic and its impact on international book publishing is here and at the CORONAVIRUS tab at the top of each page of our site.
+More from us on audiobooks is here, more on subscription is here, more on Spain is here, and more from us on the coronavirus COVID-19 pandemic and its impact on international book publishing is here.
 Publishing Perspectives was a media partner with Bookwire’s ‘All About Audio’ conference.